Battle of Ballinamuck: Background

 The victory of General Humbert at the Battle of Castlebar, despite gaining him around 5,000 extra Irish recruits, had not led to a renewed outbreak of the rebellion in other areas as hoped; the defeat of the earlier revolt had devastated the Irish republican movement to the extent that few were willing to renew the struggle.
 A massive British force of 26,000 men was assembled under Lord Cornwallis, the new Lord Lieutenant of Ireland, and was steadily moving west.
 Humbert abandoned Castlebar and moved towards Ulster, with the apparent intention of igniting an uprising there.
-He defeated a blocking force of government troops at Collooney in Sligo.
-Following reports that rebellions had broken out in Westmeath and Longford, he altered course.
+He defeated a blocking force of government troops at Collooney in County Sligo.
+Following reports that rebellions had broken out in County Westmeath and County Longford, he altered course.

 Humbert crossed the River Shannon at Ballintra Bridge on 7 September, destroying it behind them, and continued to Drumshanbo where they spent the night - halfway between his landing-point and Dublin.
 News reached him of the defeat of the Westmeath and Longford rebels at Wilson's Hospital School at Multyfarmham and Granard from the trickle of rebels who had survived the slaughter and reached his camp.
-With Cornwallis' huge force blocking the road to Dublin, facing constant harassment of his rearguard and the pending arrival of General Lake's command, Humbert decided to make a stand the next day at the townland of Ballinamuck on the Longford/Leitrim border.
+With Cornwallis' huge force blocking the road to Dublin, facing constant harassment of his rearguard and the pending arrival of General Lake's command, Humbert decided to make a stand the next day at the townland of Ballinamuck on the Longford/Leitrim county border.

 Battle

-Humbert faced overwhelming numbers.
+Humbert faced over 12,000 Irishmen and English forces.
 General Lake was close behind with 14,000 men, and Cornwallis was on his right at Carrick-on-Shannon with 15,000.
 The battle began with a short artillery duel followed by a dragoon charge on exposed Irish rebels.
-There was a brief struggle when French lines were reached which only ceased when Humbert signalled his intention to surrender and his officers ordered their men to lay down their muskets.
+There was a brief struggle when French lines were breached which only ceased when Humbert signalled his intention to surrender and his officers ordered their men to lay down their muskets.
 The battle lasted little more than an hour.

 While the French surrender was being taken, the 1,000 or so Irish allies of the French under Colonel Teeling, an Irish officer in the French army, held onto their arms without signalling the intention to surrender or being offered terms.
 An attack by infantry followed by a dragoon charge broke and scattered the Irish who were pursued into a bog where they were either bayoneted or drowned.